 Social bookmarking tools address the challenging problems of finding and sharing information among small groups, teams and communities.
 Various types of social bookmarking tools developed their own systems to support different kind of resources.
-Flickr, for example, allows the tagging and the sharing of photos, del.icio.us the tagging and the sharing of bookmarks, Bibsonomy, CiteULike and Connotea the tagging and the sharing of scholarly publications, YouTube the tagging and the sharing of video, and 43Things the tagging and the sharing of goals in private life.
-Social bookmarking tools for sharing of scholarly publications among these solutions are not interoperable with each other and they have limitations for representing the complete metadata of scientific documents and providing timestamp information for updated records.
+Flickr, for example, allows the sharing of photos, del.icio.us the sharing of bookmarks, Bibsonomy, CiteULike and Connotea the sharing of scholarly publications, YouTube the sharing of video, and 43Things even the sharing of goals in private life.
+Social bookmarking tools for scientific documents among these solutions are not interoperable with each other and they have limitations to represent whole scientific documents in a consistent manner.

 There are several common features for social bookmarking systems.
 First of all, these tools provide their users with ability to create their personal bookmarks and share them with other users instantly.
 These personal bookmarks are stored centrally in these systems and can be accessible from any computer that has an internet connection.
 Second, these systems enable entering personal keywords called tags explicitly by the user for each bookmark.
 Using tags for the resources allows users to organize and display their collections in a meaningful way.
 Furthermore, assigning multiple keywords for a bookmark make it belongs to multiple categories.
 The final common feature of social bookmarking tools is the social way of their use.
 The collection of bookmarks created by users is also visible to other users.
 For instance, when a user name is clicked on, then the collection of bookmarks for that user is viewable to other users.
 Similar transparency is also valid for tags.
-So, one can retrieve similar resources that fall into same interest of other users by clicking on an interested tag.
+So, one can retrieved similar resources that fall into same interest of other users by clicking on an interested tag.